CrunchyData/postgres-operator/docs/content/architecture/pgadmin4.md

 kubectl port-forward svc/hippo-pgadmin 5050:5050
 ```

-Point your browser at `http://localhost:5050` and use your database username and
+Point your browser at `http://localhost:5050` and you will be prompted to log in.
-password to log in.
-Access your username and password by getting the values from
+Use your database username with `@pgo` appended and your database password.
-your user secret.
-In our case, the secret will be `hippo-pguser-hippo`:
+In our case, the pgAdmin username is `hippo@pgo` and the password is found in the
+user secret, `hippo-pguser-hippo`:

 ```
 PG_CLUSTER_USER_SECRET_NAME=hippo-pguser-hippo